my-code-hub/hotel-reservation/README.md

 # Hotel reservation system

-Java 17 required to run the service locally.
+Java 17 is required to run the service locally.
 Use command:

 ```bash
 ./gradlew bootRun